 For all this precision to happen, you’re going to need at least a couple choices of marking tools.

 Because different fabrics require different marking tools.
-And while snip marking, for example, will work wonderfully for transferring exterior pattern markings, it is not an option for interior pattern markings.
+And while snip marking, for example, will work wonderfully for transferring exterior pattern markings on certain fabrics, it is never an option for interior pattern markings.

 So, here is the 411 on marking tools…